-To your left is the ticket counter, where you can purchase or pick up tickets for any of our events, or ask one of our friendly Ticket Sales staff members any question you might have about your visit.
+To your left is the ticket counter, where you can purchase or pick up tickets for any of our events, or ask one of our friendly Museum Services members located at the yellow desk any question you might have about your visit.
 On your right is our Museum Store, where you can find books, games, and of course: puppets!
 If you see something here you want to check out again, but you're headed to a show, don't worry: you'll pass back through this area on your way out!

-Just in case you didn't know, you're on the second floor now.
-Our stairwells are labeled, and the elevator lists the things to do on each floor, but again, just so you know: your journey today started on the second floor.
+Just in case you didn't know, you're on the first floor now.
+Our stairwells are labeled, and the elevator lists the things to do on each floor, but again, just so you know: your journey today started on the first floor.